Logo

 When nothing seems to work, the issue may not be effort—it may be specialty care vs primary care.
 Learn how expert, brain-based care connects behavior and regulation, guided by Dr. Roseann Capanna-Hodge’s Regulation First Parenting™ approach.

-If you’re exhausted from bouncing between providers and still don’t have answers, I see you.
-Many families come to me after seeing five, ten—even twenty—professionals.
+When you’re exhausted from bouncing between providers and still don’t have answers, I see you.
+Many families come to me after seeing five, ten, even twenty professionals.
 That’s not okay.
 Every delay is another day your child and family suffer.

-Primary care is essential—but it’s not designed for complex neurodevelopmental and mental health challenges.
+Primary care is essential—but it’s not designed for complex child mental health or neurodevelopmental challenges.
 When kids are dysregulated, you need someone who understands how the brain drives behavior.

 • Deep specialization, not surface-level training